-Chicken "Paprikash" with a Dollop of Sour Cream
+Chicken Paprikash with a Dollop of Sour Cream

-It was only recently as I was perusing a cookbook I have had for a long time, Culinaria Hungary, that I realized there are two popular Hungarian chicken dishes made with sweet paprika and tomato - chicken pörkölt (pörkölt csirke) and chicken paprika (paprikás csirke).
+It was only recently as I was perusing a cookbook I have had for a long time, Culinaria Hungary, that I realized there are two popular Hungarian chicken dishes made with sweet paprika and tomato - chicken pörkölt (pörkölt csirke) and chicken paprikash (paprikás csirke).
 They are basically the same recipe, except one has sour cream added to the sauce, and one does not.

-Over a long weekend upstate, Walter's mother Gizi taught me how to make her chicken paprikas.
+Over a long weekend upstate, Walter's mother Gizi taught me how to make her chicken paprikash.
 Her recipe was a little more tomatoey than others I had tried, I assume, because when she came to the United States in the late 1930's, she had to adapt her cooking based on what ingredients she could easily find.
 But she never compromised on the paprika, which was always from Hungary, not Hungarian-style paprika.
-I order mine from Kalustyan's
+I order mine from Kalustyan's.

 For years I have been making her recipe with one change.
 Instead of putting sour cream in the sauce, I serve it on the side to dollop over the chicken, which means I have unintentionally morphed from one recipe to the other.
 I do this because the sour cream can curdle if overheated, and most of the time I have leftovers and don't want to worry about reheating the sauce.
-And I still call it chicken paprikas because to me that's what it is.
+And I still call it chicken paprikash because to me that's what it is.

 This is a good recipe for a dinner party.
 It can be easily increased; you are limited only by the size of your pan.
 I have been known to make two pans side-by-side.

-Chicken Paprikas
+Chicken Paprikash

 Use a pan that will hold all the ingredients with the chicken in a single layer.
 Note that the chicken is not browned in this recipe; the pieces are slipped, naked, into the sauce.